psarya/Mental_Health_Classifier/README.md

 ## 📜 License

-This project was developed as part of the Predictive Analytics coursework (AY 2025–26).
+This project was developed as part of  capstone project of the Predictive Analytics course